Prince Darling: Synopsis

 The hunter takes the monster prince to the coronation ceremony where they hear Suleiman announce that he is only taking the throne in trust for Prince Darling, who is not dead and will return one day.
 The hunter presents the monster to the king, who puts it in his menagerie.
 In his cage, Prince Darling observes that the animal keeper is a drunkard who abuses the animals.
 Prince Darling reflects that he was wrong about Suleiman, who only has his best interests in mind.
 He realizes that his friends were really the ones manipulating him and seeking power, and the prince resolves to do only good from now on.
 When the animal keeper has a near-fatal accident, the prince monster breaks out of his cage to save him.
 The Fairy of Truth appears momentarily, saying that good actions will be rewarded, and transforms him from the horrible monster into a dog.

 The animal keeper takes the dog to King Suleiman to report that a miracle has happened.
 Suleiman's daughter takes a liking to the dog and decides to keep him herself.
 One morning the dog receives a spare breakfast of one dinner roll, which he takes out in the countryside.
 As he roams, he discovers a house of splendour, made of jewels.
 There are well-dressed people going into the building, but when they come out, they are thin and pale, wearing rags and apparently starving to death.
 One young girl crawling out of the palace passes the dog, and attempts to eat a blade of grass.
 The dog decides to give his roll to the girl.
 The girl tells the dog not to go in the house, because it is the Palace of Pleasure, and all the food is poisoned.
 The dog sees the shepherdess entering the palace and is desperate to save her.
 At this time, the Fairy of Truth appears and rewards his generosity by turning him into a dove.
 The dove prince flies around the palace, and through a window he sees the shepherdess, who suddenly vanishes in a puff of smoke.
 Resolving to find her, the dove flies all across the land.
 Eventually he spies her in a remote place, walking with an old beggar woman in rags.
 He flies down and lights on the shepherdess' finger, cooing.
 She remarks that it is the most beautiful dove in the world and that if it were a man, she would marry it.
 The beggar woman throws off her rags and reveals that she is the Fairy of Truth.
 She transforms the dove back into Prince Darling.
 The Prince kneels and begs the shepherdess for forgiveness.
 The fairy declares that the girl had always loved the prince, but didn't like his bad behaviour.
-Prince Darling and the shepherdess are then married, and Prince Darling resumes the throne to become a just and beloved ruler, and the ring on his finger which is no longer have an ability to prick his finger and vanished.
+Prince Darling and the shepherdess are then married, and Prince Darling resumes the throne to become a just and beloved ruler.
+He once again wears the ring on his finger, but it never pricks him.